 So, read on to discover alternative Berlin with recommendations from me and some of my well-traveled blogger buddies.

 (This article contains affiliate links.
 This means that if you choose to purchase, I’ll make a small commission.)

 For such a large city, you can still score a pretty great deal on lodging in Berlin.
 Furthermore, because of it’s quirky, artsy culture, there are tons of properties that have cool design features and staffing with an edge.
 Here are three such places that will house you in style while you explore all of the following fun things to do in Berlin.

-Five Unusual Places for Exploring Berlin’s Foodie Scene
+Eight Unusual Places for Exploring Berlin’s Foodie Scene

 Eat some Currywurst

 Currywurst is a surprisingly delicious concoction of grilled bratwurst loaded with curried ketchup and served with the side of fries.
 It’s the most prolific street food in Berlin and you can find it anywhere, but check out this article for a list of some of the best stalls.